What's happening now?

 Advisory shoulders and bike lanes are complete for the 2022 construction season.
 The easternmost section of NE San Rafael Street will not have advisory lanes installed until further evaluation takes place.

 - NE San Rafael Street between 132nd and 148th avenues is on hold while the project team evaluates advisory shoulders and bike lanes in other parts of the city.

-- NE San Rafael Street between 122nd and 132nd avenues will NOT have advisory bike lanes.
-The section between 122nd and 132nd avenues will have two standard travel lanes, two buffered bike lanes, and one parking lane on the north side of the street.
+- NE San Rafael Street between 122nd and 132nd avenues does NOT have advisory bike lanes.
+The section between 122nd and 132nd avenues has two standard width travel lanes, two buffered bike lanes, and one parking lane on the north side of the street.

 - Read the project notification and update from October 20, 2022.